vizcainojorge/Teleportation_Algorithm_Ising_chain/README.md

 # Teleportation_Algorithm_Ising_chain
-This repository includes a program that simmulates the Teleportation algortihm in a linear chain of isotopes with Ising interaction
+This repository includes a program that simulates the Teleportation algorithm in a linear chain of spins with Ising interaction